Victoria Woodhull: Free love

-In this same speech, which became known as the "Steinway speech," delivered on Monday, November 20, 1871, in Steinway Hall, New York City, Woodhull said of free love:
+In this same speech, which became known as the "Steinway speech", delivered on Monday, November 20, 1871, in Steinway Hall, New York City, Woodhull said of free love:

 Yes, I am a Free Lover.
 I have an inalienable, constitutional and natural right to love whom I may, to love as long or as short a period as I can; to change that love every day if I please, and with that right neither you nor any law you can frame have any right to interfere.

 Woodhull railed against the hypocrisy of society's tolerating married men who had mistresses and engaged in other sexual dalliances.
 In 1872, Woodhull publicly criticized well-known clergyman Henry Ward Beecher for adultery.
 Beecher was known to have had an affair with his parishioner Elizabeth Tilton, who had confessed to it, and the scandal was covered nationally.
-Woodhull was prosecuted on obscenity charges for sending accounts of the affair through the federal mails, and she was briefly jailed.
+Woodhull was prosecuted on obscenity charges for sending accounts of the affair through the federal mail, and she was briefly jailed.
 This added to sensational coverage during her campaign that autumn for the United States presidency.